dgolja/golja-gnupg/README.md

 PGP key server from where to retrieve the public key.
 Valid URI schemes are *http*, *https*, *ldap* and *hkp*.

+### Tests

+There are two types of tests distributed with the module.
+Unit tests with rspec-puppet and system tests using rspec-system.

+For unit testing, make sure you have:

+* rake
+* bundler

+Install the necessary gems:

+    bundle install --path=vendor

+And then run the unit tests:

+    bundle exec rake spec

+If you want to run the system tests, make sure you also have:

+* vagrant > 1.3.x
+* Virtualbox > 4.2.10

+Then run the tests using:

+    bundle exec rake spec:system

+To run the tests on different operating systems, see the sets available in .nodeset.yml and run the specific set with the following syntax:

+    RSPEC_SET=debian-607-x64 bundle exec rake spec:system

+##Credits
+This module design, tests, etc are based on current puppetlabs- and sensu- modules and the help received via #puppet and #puppet-dev, especially from _rc and ken_barber

 ## Supported Platforms